 Open Spendlab

-In Spendlab you can specify an indirect rate for each funding source, either as one rate that is constant over time or as a definition that can change over time and can also be used for other funding sources once defined.
+In Spendlab, you can specify an indirect rate for each funding source, either as one rate that is constant over time or as a definition that can change over time and can also be used for other funding sources once defined.
 This percentage is automatically added to every expense for that funding source when calculating funds remaining — except for expense rows where you specify "No indirects" in the row header.
 Learn more...

-Fringe rates (or "fringe benefit rates") account for employee-related expenses, including employee benefits such as health insurance, retirement contributions, paid time off (vacation and sick leave), and other fringe benefits.
 Fringe rates are usually calculated for a whole organization by dividing the total fringe benefits for the organization by the total direct labor costs.
-In many cases, fringe rates are a required part of grants and contracts, where allocation of all costs associated with employees is necessary to account for.
+In many cases, fringe rates are a required part of grants and contracts, where all costs associated with employees need to be accounted for.

-In Spendlab you can specify the fringe rate as the percentage of an employee's salary, either as one rate that is constant over time or as a definition that can change over time and can also be used for other employees once defined.
+In Spendlab, you can specify the fringe rate as the percentage of an employee's salary, either as one rate that is constant over time or as a definition that can change over time and can also be used for other employees once defined.

 Learn even more about indirect rates in the Spendlab documentation.